knpuniversity/stripe/knpu/ep2-subscriptions/canceling-on-our-site.md

 showing them this button.
 Add another if: `if app.user.subscription.isCancelled()`, then add a little "TODO" to add a re-activate button.
 If they've cancelled, they might remember how cool your service is and want to come back LATER and reactivate!
-In the else, show them the Cancel button"
+In the else, show them the Cancel button.

 Finish up the `endif` and the other `endif`.
 And actually, copy these first two lines: we need to re-use them further below.
 In the section that tells us whether or not